 When choosing a microphone for any application, it’s to our great advantage to know the characteristics of the sound source.
 So what does a mandolin sound like?

-The mandolin is a string instrument with 8 strings and 4 course.
-Each course is made of 2 closely positioned strings tuned and octave apart from each other.
+The mandolin is a string instrument with 8 strings and 4 courses.
+Each course is made of 2 closely positioned strings tuned in unison.

 The harmonic content of the mandolin is full and bright, especially with new strings.
 The instrument’s sound contains a strong array of even and odd harmonics.